 Chocolate gravy is a delicious chocolate sauce that is very popular in the South and is made with cocoa powder, sugar, flour, butter, and milk.
-Chocolate gravy is like a cross between chocolate pudding and chocolate dessert sauce and tastes phenomenal poured over buttery homemade biscuits!
+Chocolate gravy is like a cross between chocolate pudding and chocolate dessert sauce and tastes phenomenal poured over homemade southern buttermilk biscuits!

 My Mom used to tell me when I was a kid how my Grandma would make chocolate gravy and biscuits for breakfast every Christmas morning.
 I don't have any memories of eating chocolate gravy myself, but I am on a mission to keep many of my family's traditions alive since a lot of them are no longer with us.